nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 3. `HappyPills` will then call the `ListAppointmentCommand#execute()` method.

 4. The `ListAppointmentCommand#execute()` method will check if there are any appointments in the program.

-If there are appointments in the program, a message will be displayed to the user with information about all the appointments, which includes the `apptId`, `date`, `time` and `nric` of the appointments.
+5. If there are appointments in the program, it gets the list of appointments by calling `PatientMap.getAppointments()` and displays all the appointments.
 Otherwise, the user will receive a message saying that the there is no appointments in the list.

 The following sequence diagram summarises how the `ListAppointmentCommand` operation works: